AlgyJr/ios_guides/Auto-Layout-Basics.md

 common uses cases for using Auto Layout in Interface Builder.
-A guide on some more advanced features of Auto Layout including how to work with Auto Layout programmatically can be found [here][advancedautolayoutguide].
+A guide on some more advanced features of Auto Layout including how to work with Auto Layout programmatically can be found [here](advancedautolayoutguide).
 Another good resource is Apple's [official Auto Layout guide][appleautolayoutguide].

 <!--- TODO: insert link to advanced guide here -->

 ## What is Auto Layout and why use it?
-Until the introduction of iPad and iPhone 5, all screens in the iOS world had the same [point][pointsvspixels] dimensions of 320x480 height.
+Until the introduction of iPad and iPhone 5, all screens in the iOS world had the same [point][pointsvspixels] dimensions of 320x480 width x height.
 At this point in time it was often possible to describe an app's layout by specifying the absolute position and size of views.

 These days, most applications will want their layout to be responsive to changes the screen size or the content they are displaying.  _Auto Layout_